Has NZ dodged another Omicron bullet?

 Experts have told the Herald that, although the Delta outbreak showed it only took one stray case to spark a flare-up, single community incursions often came to nothing.

-Factors included the person's vaccination status, their behaviour – or whether they'd been mixing with many others – and whether the infectious period happens to coincide with the period when they're out and about in the community.
+Factors included the person's vaccination status, their behaviour – or whether they'd been mixing with many others – and whether their infectious period happened to coincide with the period when they were out and about in the community.

 Although much about "super-spreading" remains unclear, researchers point to several factors that raise the risk.